Why lung health matters

 Lung disease is a top killer in the UK

-Lung diseases are the third largest killer in the UK, responsible for 20% of all deaths per year.
-More people are now dying from lung conditions in the UK than anywhere else in Europe.
-Shockingly, people in the UK are three times more likely to die from lung disease than in Finland, which has the lowest lung disease death rates in Europe.
+Lung diseases are the third biggest killer in the UK and cause 20% of all deaths annually.
+We have the highest rate of death from lung disease anywhere in Europe.
+People in the UK are three times more likely to die from lung disease than people in Finland, which has the lowest death rate in Europe.

 Lung disease is the biggest cause of winter pressures on the NHS

-Respiratory conditions are the biggest cause of winter pressures in the NHS, with hospital admissions for lung disease doubling in the last 20 years.
-Asthma and chronic obstructive pulmonary disease (COPD) cost the NHS £9.6 billion in direct costs each year.
-You can read more about the burden of lung diseases on the NHS in our ‘Saving Your Breath’ Report.
+Asthma and chronic obstructive pulmonary disease (COPD) cost the NHS £9.6 billion in direct costs each year, according to PwC analysis [PDF, 1.1MB].
+You can read more about the burden lung disease places on the NHS in Asthma + Lung UK’s ‘Saving Your Breath’ report [PDF, 4.9MB].

-We know that the poorest children suffer the worst from lung conditions.
-Children in the most deprived communities were 5.6 times more likely to end up in hospital in an emergency over winter compared to children living in the richest communities.
-To tackle health inequalities the Government must transform the care of people living with lung conditions.
+Children living in poverty also suffer the worst from lung conditions.
+Those in the most deprived communities are five times more likely to end up in hospital in an emergency over winter compared to children living in the richest communities.

 Dr Noel Baxter, PCRS